Irish American Heritage Museum: History

-The first physical location opened on June 16, 1990 on the grounds of the Irish Culture and Sports Center in East Durham, New York.
+The first physical location opened on June 16, 1990, on the grounds of the Michael J. Quill Irish Cultural and Sports Centre in East Durham, New York.

 In 1992, the museum was permanently chartered by the Board of Regents of the State of New York as a 501(c)(3) non-profit organization.

 In an effort to increase visitor traffic, the museum was relocated to downtown Albany in 2012.
-The 3,250 square foot space opened on January 17, 2012 and includes the Paul O'Dwyer Library and the Ancient Order of Hibernians' archives.
+The 3,250 square foot space opened on January 17, 2012, and includes the Paul O'Dwyer Library and the Ancient Order of Hibernians' archives.

 Exhibits

 Exhibits at the museum have included: "Irish in the Civil War", which looked at Irish-Americans in the American Civil War; "The Irish and the Erie Canal", which highlighted the contributions of the Irish in all phases of the Erie Canal construction; and "Dublin: Then and Now", which included photographs of the streets of Dublin in the late 1950s and early 1960s.